domalb/spresheecomplaun/README.md

 `sscl.exe C:\book1.xlsx C:\book2.xlsx`

+- File names may be absolute pathes
-- Filenames are expected to be absolute pathes, or they should be found relative to
+- File names may be relative, if so they must be found relatively to one of:
  - sscl current directory
  - sscl executable directory
  - Spreadsheetcompare directory (see next section)
-- Filenames may have double quotes
+- File names may have double quotes

 ### Locate Spreadsheetcompare.exe